kateBea/Float-IEEE754/README.md

 # Float IEEE-754 Converter
-Small program to get binary representation of a 32 bits float in IEEE-754 format.
-IEEE is a broadly used for Floating-Point Arithmetic in computers.
-I made this small program for funsies.
+Small program made for funsies that gets the binary representation of a single precision float in IEEE-754 format, which is a broadly used standard for Floating-Point Arithmetic in computers.

-# Example building and execution on linux:
+# Example building and execution:
 ```
 git clone repo
 cd Float-IEEE754/src